 Once we put them side by side, the call was obvious.

 I flew fast jets for the Royal Air Force for 16 years.
 Squadron Leader.
 Operational missions over Iraq.
-F/A-18 exchange tour with the US Marine Corps including a naval aviator qualification off the USS Eisenhower.
+A US Marine Corps exchange tour, flying the F/A-18 as an instructor and department head.

 I teach this method now because it works.
 It worked at 500 knots.
-It worked through a global crisis.
-It works on the decision you're sitting on right now.
+It worked when COVID hit Dubai Airport.
+The mechanics are the same on the decision you're sitting on right now.

 You'll get a calendar booking link and a short pre-session questionnaire.
 The questionnaire takes about 10 minutes and gives me what I need to make the 90 minutes count from the first second.